Short traps on rigged stocks, part two

 Example of Type 4 combo clearout on ticker SES:

-(Side note majority of examples given are from month May and June 2020).
+(Side note majority of examples given are from the month May and June 2020).

 There is no secret that financial markets are manipulated to a large degree, but that is not a bad thing at its core since manipulated actions are far stronger and cleaner to extract edge from as compared to organic order-flow since a trader can lean on the back of strong individual player which is always more reliable compared to leaning on actions of 1000s of traders who form organic order flow and might be a lot more chaotic.

-Clearout traps are especially great for trading because they allow extracting edge on both long and short side in relatively nicely timely packed duration (2-3 hours).
+Clearout traps are especially great for trading because they allow extracting edge on both long and short sides in relatively nicely timely packed duration (2-3 hours).